Powell says pace of economic improvement has moderated

 Powell said while progress on developing vaccines had been “very positive,” significant challenges remained regarding the timing, production and distribution of the vaccines, and it remained difficult to assess the economic implications of this process with any degree of confidence.

 Powell's remarks were prepared for a joint appearance he will make on Tuesday with Treasury Secretary Steven Mnuchin before the Senate Banking Committee.
-The hearing is part of the panel's oversight responsibilities required under the multi-trillion economic support legislation Congress passed in the spring.
+The hearing is part of the panel's oversight responsibilities required under the $2 trillion CARES Act legilsation Congress passed in March.

+In Mnuchin's prepared remarks, which were also released Monday, the Treasury secretary said the Trump administration was still willing to support targeted fiscal package to provide further economic relief.

+“I strongly encourage Congress to use the $455 billion in unused funds from the CARES Act to pass an additional bill with bipartisan support,” Mnuchin said.
+“The administration is standing ready to support Congress in this effort to help American workers and small businesses that continue to struggle with the impact of COVID-19.”